 Tired of knee pain from osteoarthritis?

-Trying to get on with your life when suffering with knee pain associated with osteoarthritis can be tough.
+Trying to get on with your life when suffering with knee pain osteoarthritis can be tough.
 In much of our day to day using our legs is part of the gig so avoiding aggravation of the problem can be somewhat challenging.
 The pain from osteoarthritis can range from being a sharp pain when moving in certain directions to something that is a constant ache.
 In many cases the knee pain can be so severe it can result in sleep problems.
 Gradually the pain can become more chronic leading to further issues such as weight gain due to lack of activity and depression as a result of the feeling of hopelessness.

 What is Osteoarthritis?

 Osteoarthritis occurs due to excessive wear and tear on a joint.
 It can be caused by injury, overuse or incorrect use of a joint.
 Gradually the cartilage, which is the body’s natural protection and cushioning between bones wears away faster than the body can repair it.
 Cartilage has poor blood supply and so is difficult for the body to regenerate.
 This leads to bones rubbing against each other causing pain, swelling and inflammation.